-The following is an an extract from an essay wriiten as a requirement for my Masters Degree in Photographic Studies in 1990.
+The following is an extract from an essay written as a requirement for my Master’s Degree in Photographic Studies in 1990.
 It explores the theoretical underpinnings of elements from my photographic practice through three pieces of work, ‘IDEAL HOMES’ from 1979, ‘A CROWN BUILDING’ from 1982, and ‘PUIG MAYOR, Observations in Passing’ from 1988.
-The published books (see ‘Books’) of these latter two works each include an eassy extract relevant to that work.
+The published books (see ‘Books’) of these latter two works each include an essay extract relevant to that work.

-The full essay can be accessed via the link below.
+The full essay can be accessed via the link at the foot of this page.

 The photographs of ‘Ideal Homes’, ‘A Crown Building’, and ‘Puig Mayor-Observations in Passing’, all share what might be loosely described as a ‘style’, incorporated both into their making and their production.
 Style in this sense is …